turn0609/WRIT4552W_final_project/README.md

 * High degree of customization
 * No limitations on content
 * Easy to access for digital audiences

 However, some of the cons are:
 * Generally slower than using a word processor
 * More work to make the project responsive/cross-device
 * Not print-ready
 * Need to upload the page to an external site like GitHub

-Overall, I enjoyed the flexibility that this project allowed, I was able to get creative with my website design.
+Overall, I enjoyed the flexibility that this project allowed.
+I was able to get creative with my website design.
-I find HTML to be a fun coding language, and being able to Efficiently creating content for websites is something that I expect to do in my future career.
+I find HTML to be a fun coding language, and being able to efficiently create content for websites is something that I expect to do in my future career.
 Through the reformatting of the proposal,
 I was able to make a website that is both clean and readable.